 Tlayecac is a centuries-old community and has a lot of history yet to be revealed.
-Here we tell you a little of what we could find:

 The origin of Tlayecac dates back to 1300 BC, when Olmecs from the state of Veracruz and Tabasco came to populate part of the state of Morelos and dedicated mainly to hunting, fishing and agriculture.
 During the flourishing of the Toltecs, commercial relations were established between the center of Morelos and the great city of Teotihuacan, in what is now the State of Mexico.